Vision

 Standard services Optical Coherence Tomography

 This non-invasive imaging procedure is used to examine the posterior part of the eye (retina and retinal blood vessels).
-An anaesthetised animal is placed on a platform and the spectral domain OCT, integrated with confocal scanning laser ophthalmoscopy (cSLO), is used to produce a detailed cross-sectional image of the retina and retinal blood vessels.
+An anaesthetised animal is placed on a platform and the spectral domain OCT, integrated with confocal scanning laser ophthalmoscopy (cSLO), is used to produce a detailed cross-sectional image of the retina and four retinal vascular plexuses (svc-superficial and dvc-deep vascular complex, choriocapillaris and choroid).
 This approach enables us to detect and analyze a wide range of mouse retinal pathologies, including changes in retinal thickness and layering, and in retinal vessel number or localisation.
-It is also possible to assess dynamic processes like edema formation or retinal degeneration.
+It is also possible to assess dynamic processes like edema formation, retinal degeneration and even microvascular pathology.

 Representative images acquired by OCT-device (Heidelberg-Engineering).